GabeScott/standard-works-vault/General Conference/2009 October - Be Ready.md

 We can help them choose to prepare by loving them, warning them, and by showing confidence in them.
 But we can help them even more by our example of a faithful and inspired servant.
 In our families, in quorums, in classes, and as we associate with them in any setting, we can act as true priesthood holders who use its power as God has taught us.

 For me, that instruction is most clear in the 121st section of the Doctrine and Covenants.
-The Lord warns us in that section to have our motives pure: “No power or influence can or ought to be maintained by virtue of the priesthood, only by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned.”
-As we lead and influence young men, we must never do it to gratify our pride or our ambition.
+The Lord warns us in that section to have our motives pure: “No power or influence can or ought to be maintained by virtue of the priesthood, only by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned.”[^2] As we lead and influence young men, we must never do it to gratify our pride or our ambition.
 We must never use compulsion in any degree of unrighteousness.
 That is a high standard of the example we must set for our youth.

 I saw it done when I was a teacher and a priest.
 My bishop and those who served under him were determined not to lose even one of us.
 As nearly as I could see, their determination was motivated by love for the Lord and for us, not for any selfish purpose.